Fellow of the Institution of Engineering and Technology

-Prior to the name change of IET, fellows have the post-nominal letters of FIEE.
-Existing fellows of IEE automatically become FIET when the engineering institution changes its name in 2006.
+Prior to the name change of IET, Fellows had the post-nominal letters of FIEE.
+Existing fellows of IEE automatically became FIET when the engineering institution changed its name in 2006.

 Fellowship

 Fellows are entitled to use the post-nominal letters FIET.
 As of 2016 examples of fellows include Muffy Calder, Wendy Hall, Andy Hopper, Lajos Hanzo, and Martin Sweeting.
 See the :Category:Fellows of the Institution of Engineering and Technology for more examples.

+Youngest Fellows

+The average age of a Fellow of the IET is typically over 45 years old, however a small number of engineers have managed to achieve Fellowship at a significantly younger age.